jackyzha0/jackyzha0.github.io/content/posts/new-words.md

 **W:** The 'metaverse' for one could use a lot of redefinition.
 Meta has put a lot of effort into claiming and defining this term for their own benefit -- a closed, profit-driven, and attention-farming dystopia.
 A few groups have cropped up around reclaiming some of this terminology, including one forking John Perry Barlow’s 1996 [Declaration for the Independence of Cyberspace](https://www.eff.org/cyberspace-independence) as a reaction to Facebook's recent rebranding as Meta.

-Likewise, many groups across the world have tried to redefine and hard-fork the definition of 'hacker' for quite some time.
+Likewise, many groups across the world have tried to redefine and hard-fork the definition of '[[thoughts/Hackers|hackers]]' for quite some time.
 Hacking, as known by the general public, generally refers to gaining unauthorized access to technology.
 Yet within this local hacker subcommunity, a hacker is widely defined as one who builds and creates for the sake of creating.

 **P:** I am increasingly convinced by your argument against centralized definitions.
 I think, as a society, we need to think more critically about language and terminology and how they carry power.
 We want to enable evolution and creation of new terminology to enable others to have the language to speak of their lived experiences and complex ideas.